vleplat/QuatIca/README.md

 ### **🚀 What Can You Do With QuatIca?**
 - **Matrix Operations**: Multiply, invert, and analyze quaternion matrices
+- **Matrix Decompositions**: QR decomposition and Q-SVD (full and truncated) for quaternion matrices
 - **Linear System Solving**: Solve quaternion systems A*x = b using Q-GMRES (iterative Krylov subspace method)
 - **Image Processing**: Complete missing pixels in images using quaternion math
 - **Signal Analysis**: Process 3D/4D signals with quaternion algebra